An epicurean adventure to: Pakistan

 - Bring the edges of the circle up and around the filling, like a parcel.
 Gather the edges together at the top and pinch together to seal the filling in.

-- Throw each naan back and forth between your hands to get rid of any excess flour.
+- Throw each naan back and forth between your hands to get rid of any excess flour and set it aside on a clean plate.

-- Place a large frying pan over high heat and heat fully.
-Once the pan is searing hot, turn it down to medium-high heat and add the first naan to the dry pan (dry fry, no oil or butter).
+- Place a large frying pan over high heat and let it heat fully.
+Once the pan is searing hot, reduce the heat to medium-high and add the first naan to the dry pan (dry fry, no oil or butter).

 - Fry the naan until bubbles start to form on the surface.
 Flip the naan over and briefly fry the other side until golden with some brown spots.